lgibelli/singularity-docs/index.rst

 | The resulting directory operates just like a container in an image
   file.
 You are permitted to make changes and write files within the directory, but those changes will not persist when you are finished using the container.
-To make your changes persistent, use the flag when you invoke your container.
+To make your changes persistent, use the ``--writable`` flag when you invoke your container.
 | Once again, it’s a good idea to do this as root to ensure you have
   permission to access the files and directories that you want to